Most men would consider any advertisement containing the words “panty” and “vagina” a winner.

 “Penis”, I don’t like much either but it’s a lot gentler on the ears… like puppy.

 The problem for the poor vagina is that it’s misrepresented.
 The word is from the Latin meaning sheath or scabbard ie a place to park your sword.
-Many men, and even some women, appear unwilling to accept its wider and messier reproductive function.

 Someone should remind our disgusted fellow that he found his way into the world via a vagina and if he ever wants the pleasure of re-entering one (not the same one, obviously) then he should show it the respect it deserves.